softchris/azure-book/mojifier.md

 - where the face is in the image
 - what emotions where detected and how much of it on a sliding range of 0 to 1

+The response is an array, one item for each detected face

 # Summary

 ## Further reading